onnlucky/hotel/readme.txt

 * for cwd
 * for module resolving path
 * for error mode (report on stdout or throw on waiter/value)

+module lookup: should be in a task, should try sender path, then all module paths but module lookup should not be automatic but maybe sys.io.chdir

 add send as code primitive: target, msg, args, instead of _object_send add op as code primitive: op, lhs, rhs